The Sky Raider: Plot

-A mechanic with the French Air Force, Gregg Vanesse (Lawford Davidson) sabotages the aircraft of Capt.
-Charles Nungesser (Charles Nungesser), France's "Flying Fiend", by stuffing the flying insignia from Paul Willard (Walter Miller) in the intake manifold.
+A mechanic with the French Air Force, Gregg Vanesse sabotages the aircraft of Capt.
+Charles Nungesser, France's "Flying Fiend", by stuffing the flying insignia from Paul Willard in the intake manifold.
 Paul is arrested, put on trial and sentenced to 20 years in a military prison.

 Six years later, the Willards, a wealthy American family, arrive in France, searching for Paul, who had run away to war.
 Vanesse tells them that Paul died like a hero in the war.
-The Willards then meet Nungesser, who falls in love with Lucille (Jacqueline Logan), Paul's sister, and resolves to arrange for Paul's pardon.
+The Willards then meet Nungesser, who falls in love with Lucille, Paul's sister, and resolves to arrange for Paul's pardon.

 Nungesser has Paul freed, and then goes to the United States to find Vanesse and discover the truth behind Paul's crime.
 When Nungesser discovers that Vanesse is planning to rob the air mail flight, with Paul's help, he captures Vanesse in a daring mid-air arrest and recovers the money.

-Vanesse dies in an aircraft crash while Paul is cleared of all charges and marries his former sweetheart, Marie (Gladys Walton).
+Vanesse dies in an aircraft crash while Paul is cleared of all charges and marries his former sweetheart, Marie.
 Nungesser and Lucille also find true happiness.